openobserve/openobserve-docs/docs/docs/functions.md

 ### match_all('v')

-filter the kekyword in multiple fields. default will search in fields: `log`, `msg`, `message`, `content`, `data`. you can set the full text search fields in the UI or through `index.setting` API.
+filter the keyword in multiple fields. default will search in fields: `log`, `msg`, `message`, `content`, `data`. you can set the full text search fields in the UI or through `index.setting` API.

 ### match_all_ignore_case('v')

-filter the kekyword in multiple fields with case_insensitive.
+filter the keyword in multiple fields with case_insensitive.

 ### re_match(field, 'pattern')